OMKAR-BIRAMANE/Quant_Analysis_Project/README.md

-# **Real-Time Quant Analytics Application**
-1. ## Objective

-The objective of this project is to design and implement a small but complete analytical application that demonstrates the ability to work end-to-end, starting from real-time market data ingestion to quantitative analytics and interactive visualization.

-The application consumes live tick data from Binance WebSocket streams, processes and samples this data into time-aligned series, computes key quantitative analytics commonly used in statistical arbitrage and market research, and presents the results through an interactive dashboard.

-The focus of this project is analytical reasoning, system design, and clarity of communication, rather than production-scale deployment.

-2. ## Context

-This application is designed as a helper analytics tool for traders and researchers at a quantitative trading firm operating across:

-Cash and derivatives markets

-Statistical arbitrage strategies

-Risk premia harvesting

-Market-making and micro-alpha research

-The analytics implemented are representative of pair analysis and mean-reversion research workflows commonly used in such environments.

-3. ## Workflow Overview
-3.1 ### Data Source

-Live tick data is streamed from Binance Futures WebSocket

-Each tick contains:

-Timestamp
-Symbol
-Price
-Quantity (size)

-WebSockets were chosen instead of REST polling to ensure low-latency, event-driven ingestion, which is critical for real-time analytics.

-3.2 ### Data Handling & Storage

-The data handling pipeline follows this sequence:

-Asynchronous WebSocket ingestion

-In-memory buffering of ticks

-Batch persistence into a local SQLite database

-Resampling into selectable timeframes (1s, 1m)

-Design Rationale

-Writing each tick directly to the database would create an I/O bottleneck.

-The in-memory buffer decouples ingestion speed from storage speed.

-SQLite was chosen for simplicity and zero-configuration local persistence.

-This design mirrors industry patterns such as Kafka → Database sinks, but in a simplified local form.

-3.3 ### Sampling & Resampling

-Tick data is converted into OHLCV bars using Pandas resampling:

-Supported timeframes: 1s, 1m

-Open/High/Low/Close are computed from tick prices

-Volume is aggregated from trade quantities

-Resampling is a critical step because:

-Most statistical analytics require aligned time series

-Tick data is irregular and noisy

-4. ## Analytics Implemented

-The analytics layer is implemented as pure, stateless functions, separated from ingestion and visualization.

-4.1 ### Price Statistics

-Close prices extracted from resampled bars

-Used as inputs to all downstream analytics

-4.2 Hedge Ratio (OLS Regression)

-The hedge ratio is computed using Ordinary Least Squares (OLS) regression:
+# Real-Time Quant Analytics Dashboard
+## Overview

+This project implements a real-time quantitative analytics application that demonstrates an end-to-end workflow starting from live market data ingestion to statistical analysis and interactive visualization.
+The system is designed as a lightweight research and analytics tool similar to those used by quantitative trading and research teams working on statistical arbitrage, market microstructure analysis, and pair-based strategies.

+The application connects to Binance WebSocket streams to receive live tick data, processes and aggregates this data into time-aligned series, computes multiple quantitative analytics, and exposes the results through an interactive dashboard with alerting and data export capabilities.

+The emphasis of this project is on architectural clarity, analytical correctness, and extensibility, rather than production-scale throughput.

+## System Design Summary

+At a high level, the system follows a layered architecture:

+A real-time ingestion layer consumes live tick data

+A buffering mechanism decouples ingestion from storage

+A persistence layer stores raw ticks for historical access

+A resampling layer converts ticks into OHLCV bars

+An analytics layer computes statistical signals

+A presentation layer visualizes analytics and handles user interaction

+Although the application runs as a single local process, each layer is intentionally designed so that it can be extracted into an independent microservice in a production environment.

+## Data Ingestion

+Market data is ingested from Binance using WebSocket connections.
+WebSockets were chosen over REST polling because market data is inherently event-driven and continuous.
+A push-based model ensures lower latency, avoids rate-limit issues, and prevents missed ticks during high activity periods.

+The ingestion logic runs asynchronously to ensure that data collection never blocks downstream analytics or the user interface.

+## Buffering and Storage

+Incoming ticks are first placed into an in-memory buffer before being written to disk.
+This design decision serves two purposes:

+It decouples the ingestion rate from the database write rate

+It prevents database I/O from becoming a bottleneck during bursty market conditions

+Ticks are periodically flushed in batches into a local SQLite database.
+SQLite was selected for its simplicity and zero-configuration setup, which is appropriate for a local analytical prototype.

+To handle concurrent reads and writes safely, SQLite is configured using Write-Ahead Logging (WAL) mode, and database writes are serialized using explicit locking.
+This approach reflects real-world constraints of embedded databases and demonstrates awareness of concurrency limitations.

+## Resampling and Time Alignment

+Raw tick data is irregular and unsuitable for most statistical analyses.
+Therefore, ticks are resampled into fixed-interval OHLCV bars using Pandas.

+The application supports multiple timeframes (such as 1-second and 1-minute bars).
+This step ensures that all downstream analytics operate on synchronized time series, which is critical for regression, correlation, and rolling window computations.

+## Quantitative Analytics

+The analytics layer is implemented as a set of pure, stateless functions that operate on resampled time series.

+## Hedge Ratio (OLS Regression)

+An Ordinary Least Squares (OLS) regression is used to estimate the hedge ratio between two instruments.
+Given two aligned price series, A and B, the regression model is specified as:
+$$
 𝐴
 𝑡
 =